MatteoVicenzino/AutoRec/README.md

 Books are clustered using K-means, based on selected characteristics such as author, publication year, and especially tags.
 To process the tags, we use TfidfVectorizer from sklearn.feature_extraction.text, which allows us to encode the textual information into numerical vectors and compute the semantic similarity between them.
 The quality of the clustering is evaluated by inspecting the most frequent tags within each cluster to verify coherence.
 From each cluster, a small number of representative books (champions) is selected and presented to the user.
 The champions are selected as the most popular in the cluster.
-Based on the user's preferences, we construct a personalized user vector, marking liked books with a 1.
+Based on the user's preferences, we construct a personalized user vector, marking liked champions with a 1.
 This enables the model to generate recommendations even in the absence of historical user data.